ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Strings.md

     myFirstString = 'I am a string!' #single quotes mySecondString = "Me too!" #double quotes

-The key difference between using single quotes and double quotes is that you can only perform interpolation if you use

-There are many things you can do with strings, using methods.
+There are many built-in methods in Ruby for manipulating strings.

-.length will give you the number of characters in a string.
+`.length` will give you the number of characters in a string.

     "Hi!".length #is 3

-.reverse will flip the string around.
+`.reverse` will flip the string around.

     "Hi!".reverse #is !iH

-.upcase will make a string all caps.
+`.upcase` will make a string all caps.

     "Hi!".upcase #is HI!

-and .downcase will make a string all lowercase.
+and `.downcase` will make a string all lowercase.

     "Hi!".downcase #is hi!

-There are many more methods, but I am not going to list them all.
 You can also use many methods at once.
 They are solved from left to right.

     "Hi!".downcase.reverse #is !ih